 Cast iron will rust and corrode when exposed to saltwater and humid air over long periods.
 If a vessel has not been in use for a while, rust may have formed, or the engine may have seized entirely.
 Be sure to have the engine inspected professionally to ensure a problem will not present itself in the near future.
 Fuel tanks and fuel lines should also be replaced if the boat has not been used for some time.

-Another common issue seen in used vessels is blistering on the boat’s laminate, which, if bad enough, could be difficult and costly to repair.
+Another common issue when buying a used boat is blistering on the laminate, which, if bad enough, could be difficult and costly to repair.
 Surface blisters on dry material can usually be repaired quickly and easily, but if you remove layers of fiberglass, they will need to be reconstructed.

 Old and Defective Wiring